 Eat Inaniwa Udon After Your Udon-making Workshop

 After experiencing how to make Inaniwa udon, I was curious to finally taste this famous dish, popular all over Japan.
 And where could one find a better sample of Inaniwa udon than the restaurant of the family who created the recipe?

 The Inaniwa udon lived up to its reputation, leaving a great sensation in my mouth.
 Smooth and soft, their thinness makes them a very different culinary experience from the other udon you can eat in Japan.
 There are two ways to enjoy Inaniwa udon.
 With the first one, you dip the noodles in a small bowl of sauce made from soy or sesame before eating them.
 This way, the noodles don’t sit too long in the sauce and become too soft by absorbing the liquid.
 It is also a great way to try various sauces during one meal.
 Served this way, it is a cold dish ideal during the summer.

 You can also enjoy the noodles in a broth.
 The broth’s flavor is subtle and does not overpower the udon’s taste.
 This hot dish is ideal for warming up on a cold winter evening.

 Getting to Sato Yosuke

-To reach Sato Yosuke in Yuzawa, take a bus at the stop located in front of Yuzawa train station then get on the Ugo Kotsu bus towards Oyasu and stop at Inaniwa naka machi, which is just next to the shop.
+To reach Sato Yosuke in Yuzawa, take a bus at the stop in front of Yuzawa Station.
+Get on the Ugo Kotsu bus towards Oyasu and stop at Inaniwa Naka machi, just next to the shop.
 This trip costs 660 yen.

-The workshop costs 1000 yen and you will get to choose whether you pick up the udon you made on the spot a few days later or have them sent.
+The udon-making workshop costs 1,800 yen for adults, and you can choose whether to pick up the udon you made at the shop a few days later or send them to your address.
 To give you an idea of the pricing, having the udon sent to Tokyo costs 970 yen.